mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/configuration/index.md

 enterprise: false
 ---

-Kommander can be configured during the initial installation and also post-installation using the Kommander CLI.
+You can configure Kommander during the initial installation, and also post-installation using the Kommander CLI.

 ## Initializing a configuration file

-To get started with configuring Kommander, you can run the following command to initialize a default configuration file:
+To begin configuring Kommander, run the following command to initialize a default configuration file:

 ```bash
 kommander install --init > kommander.yaml